5 people found this helpful

 Click to find out how to make natural cleaning products and natural disinfectant solutions for the home – and how to use them effectively.

 Spilt milk on the carpet?
-Here’s how to clean it up
+Here’s how to clean milk off carpets

 Spilt milk on carpet areas?
 Read on for our easy to follow four-step guide on how to get milk out of the carpet.